 User Characteristics identify the user types who interact with the system.
 For each user type, their role, where they participate, and devices they use or interact with are discussed.
 Within the Pilot, the following user types are defined:

 - Drivers

 - Bus operators

-- Street car operators
+- Streetcar operators

-- Pedestrians
+- Pedestrians (Pedestrians interact with they CV Pilot system when crossing the mid block crosswalk at the court house)

 - TMC Operators

 2.2.1 Drivers